 The next day, we headed into Vatnajökull National Park for a mountainous hike through the colorful shrubbery.
 The Svartifoss trail is a moderate one and a half mile hike that ends in Svartifoss Waterfall, or Black Falls, a semicircular fall with striking black basalt columns.

 We next headed to one of my favorite experiences- one that I was afraid to do.
 My friend, Jayne, sort of dragged me along, but I’m so glad I went!
-By the coast, where we had spent all of our time, the temperature stayed in the fifties, but we were told that it would be much colder where we were going, so we were provided with cold weather clothes and taken up onto the Langjökull glacier in an adventurous off-road ride.
-We then jumped on our snowmobiles and headed into the snow that was falling in near white-out conditions.
-At some point, the white cleared and we were provided a view of the dark blue stormy ocean and Icelandic coast.
+By the coast, where we had spent all of our time, the temperature stayed in the fifties.
+Since it is colder on the glacier the tour company provided us with cold-weather clothes.
+We were then taken onto the Langjökull glacier in an adventurous off-road ride.
+We jumped on our snowmobiles and headed into the snow that was falling in near white-out conditions.
+At some point, the white cleared and we had a view of the dark blue stormy ocean and Icelandic coast.
 The water in Iceland was so tumultuous and alive, like the whole landscape of Iceland itself.
 This experience is proof it is worth it to get over your fears and just get out there!

 One wonderful thing about Iceland, was that all each site we visited was conveniently located along a main road.
 The last thing we did on this day was to visit Seljalandsfoss ,which is visible from the Ring Road and only a ten-minute walk.
 It is a unique waterfall because it has a hiking trail that goes behind the waterfall, which is a cool perspective.
 We also explored some abandoned farm buildings and another close falls, Gljufurarfoss, which is a slot canyon fall, so you look at a waterfall coming down from a break in the rocks.

-Another sublime, exciting and fun-filled day in Iceland!
-Subscribe here to get my next and last post about our fall road trip there soon where I will be taking you to see icebergs breaking off of a glacier and floating out to sea and of course, our massage in the water at the Blue Lagoon.
+Another sublime, exciting and fun-filled day in Iceland.
+Read on to see icebergs breaking off of a glacier and floating out to sea and, of course, our massage in the water at the Blue Lagoon.